Universal Health Services: Company history

+UHS has been named on the Forbes Global 2000 ranking in 2025.
+UHS is ranked at #1,090.
+Of the American companies on the ranking, UHS ranked #355 among U.S. companies and #23 among global Health Care Equipment and Services category.
+UHS has been on the ranking for 22 years, and in 2023 earned ‘Hall of Fame’ status.

 Controversies

 Hospital licenses

 The Centers for Medicare and Medicaid Services (CMS) threatened the Rancho Springs Medical Center (Murrieta) and Inland Valley Regional Medical Center (Wildomar) in California with decertification in June 2010 while the State of California warned of a possible hospital license revocation.
 Universal Health Services implemented a program to address all concerns and in November 2011 the two hospitals passed a CMS Certification Survey.
 As a result, CMS rescinded its termination notice and the California Department of Public Health withdrew its license revocation notice.

 Allegations of noncompliance with same-sex visitation law

-According to a petition started on change.org by Terri-Ann Simonelli of Henderson, Nevada, Spring Valley Hospital (owned and operated by UHS) claimed that their policy required power of attorney for a same-sex partner to make medical decisions on behalf of their partner.
+According to a petition started on Change.org by Terri-Ann Simonelli of Henderson, Nevada, Spring Valley Hospital (owned and operated by UHS) claimed that their policy required power of attorney for a same-sex partner to make medical decisions on behalf of their partner.
 If true, this would seemingly violate new Department of Health and Human Services rules enabling same-sex partners to make said decisions, with or without power of attorney.